theNamesdao/namesdao-cli/README.md

 # Namesdao

-Send XCH to a name.
-Find out more at [Namesdao.org](https://namesdao.org).
+Send XCH to a Namesdao .xch name.
+Find out more at [Namesdao.org](https://www.namesdao.org).

 ## Usage